epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 gnumake cvsclean
    This command can be executed from the <top> directory only.
-It removes cvs .#\* ﬁles in the make directory tree.
+It removes cvs .#\* files in the make directory tree.

 Make targets
 ^^^^^^^^^^^^

-The following is a summary of targets that can be speciﬁed for gnumake:
+The following is a summary of targets that can be specified for gnumake:

 -  <action>
 -  <arch>